-But just like society's views of race evolved, society's views of women progressed, and gradually women's ability to pursue goals other than, or in addition to, becoming wives and mothers was recognized.
-Indeed, the passage of the Civil Rights Act of 1964 was a step forward for race and gender equality because Title VII of the Act barred discrimination based on sex and race in the workplace.
-The protection against gender discrimination, like that for race, passed in the face of religious objection and without the proposed exemption that sought to permit religious organizations to engage in gender-based employment discrimination.7
+to, becoming wives and mothers was recognized.
+Indeed, the passage of the Civil Rights Act of 1964 was a step forward for both race and gender equality because Title VII of the Act barred discrimination based on sex and race in the workplace.
+The protection against gender discrimination, like that for race, passed in the face of religious objection and without the proposed exemption that sought to permit religious organizations to engage in gender-based employment discrimination.